 Focusing on the problem is not going to help you get over it.
 If you only keep voicing out your frustrations about the problem without suggesting solutions, it will only make everyone involved more frustrated.
 Trust us when we say that your children do not want to disappoint you either, but harping on the problem repeatedly will only make them more rebellious and not want to find a way to solve it.
 For example, “Why are you always on your phone?
 You must be addicted!”
 VS “Let’s play a card game tonight so that we don’t have to spend so much time on our phones!”.
 Do you see the difference between telling someone the problem you have with them versus guiding them towards the correct behaviour?

 We hope that with these tips, you will be able to make use of this time to bond with your families instead of fighting and arguing all day.
-Take a look at our other articles on parenting and family rapport What kind of parent are you? and Why Parents DO NOT see Eye-to-Eye with their Kids to learn more about how to build better family bonds during this period.
+Take a look at our other articles on parenting and family rapport What kind of parent are you? and Effective Parenting Tips for Raising Children to learn more about how to build better family bonds during this period.
 Let’s all stay home, stay safe, and stay sane!